Lindblad Tomography of a Superconducting Quantum Processor: Single-Qubit Lindblad Tomography Measurement Protocol

 The structure of single-qubit LT is illustrated in Fig.~\ref{fig:LT_structure}.
 To determine the Lindbladian describing a single-qubit channel, we perform the following over-complete set of single-qubit rotations and basis measurements (Fig.~\ref{fig:LT_structure}a):

-\begin{enumerate} \item The qubit is initialized in a state $\rho_0$ close to its ground state and one of six single-qubit gates $\rot{s} = \{\Id, \textsf{X}_{\pi}, \textsf{Y}_{\pm\!\frac{\pi}{2}}, \textsf{X}_{\mp\!\frac{\pi}{2}} \}$ is applied, initializing the qubit as close as possible to each of the six cardinal states of the Bloch sphere ($\ket{0}$, $\ket{1}$, $\ket{\pm}$, $\ket{\pm i}$) respectively. \item A quantum channel of interest is swept as a function of time.
-In this work, we consider the Idling Channel $\tilde{\Id}(t)$, corresponding to a variable time delay between state preparation and measurement during which no experimental controls are performed on the qubit.
-In the absence of any noise, the Idling Channel would correspond to the Identity Channel $\Id(t)$. \item One of three single-qubit gates $\rot{b} = \{\Id, \textsf{Y}_{-\!\frac{\pi}{2}}, \textsf{X}_{\frac{\pi}{2}}\}$ is applied prior to measurement, corresponding to measurement in the Pauli $z$-, $x$-, and $y$-bases. \end{enumerate} These steps are repeated for all combinations of initial state, channel duration, and measurement basis, and the results are saved in classical memory for analysis.
-This dataset is fed to an MLE routine to determine the elements of $\rho_0$ and the positive operator-valued measure (POVM) representing the measurement (Fig.~\ref{fig:LT_structure}b blue bubble, details in Sec.~\ref{subsec:spam}).
-This initial characterization is then used to determine the process map at each discrete time (Fig.~\ref{fig:LT_structure}b orange bubble and Sec.~\ref{subsec:process_map}) or to extract the Hamiltonian and Lindblad operators for continuous time (Fig.~\ref{fig:LT_structure}b red bubble and Sec.~\ref{subsec:lindblad_extraction}).
+\begin{enumerate} \item The qubit is initialized in a state $\rho_0$ close to its ground state and one of six single-qubit gates $\rot{s} = \{\Id, \textsf{X}_{\pi}, \textsf{Y}_{\pm\!\frac{\pi}{2}}, \textsf{X}_{\mp\!\frac{\pi}{2}} \}$ is applied, initializing the qubit as close as possible to each of the six cardinal states of the Bloch sphere ($\ket{0}$, $\ket{1}$, $\ket{\pm}$, $\ket{\pm i}$) respectively. \item The idling channel $\tilde{\Id}(t)$ is swept as a function of time, corresponding to a variable time delay between state preparation and measurement during which no experimental controls are performed on the qubit.
+In the absence of any noise, the idling channel would correspond to the identity channel $\Id(t)$. \item One of three single-qubit gates $\rot{b} = \{\Id, \textsf{Y}_{-\!\frac{\pi}{2}}, \textsf{X}_{\frac{\pi}{2}}\}$ is applied prior to measurement, corresponding to measurement in the Pauli $z$-, $x$-, and $y$-bases. \end{enumerate} These steps are repeated for all combinations of initial state, channel duration, and measurement basis, and the results are saved in classical memory for analysis.
+This dataset is fed to an MLE routine to determine the matrix elements of the density matrix $\rho_0$ and the positive operator-valued measures (POVMs) representing the imperfect measurement apparatus (Fig.~\ref{fig:LT_structure}b blue bubble, details in Sec.~\ref{subsec:spam}).
+This initial characterization is then used to independently estimate the process map at each discrete time (Fig.~\ref{fig:LT_structure}b orange bubble and Sec.~\ref{subsec:process_map}) and the Hamiltonian and Lindblad operators for continuous time (Fig.~\ref{fig:LT_structure}b red bubble and Sec.~\ref{subsec:lindblad_extraction}).